10 Examples of Great Company Brand Guides

 Its core values consist of honesty, persistence, perseverance, respect, and servant leadership.
 Consumers expect responsibility and punctuality from an airline, and Delta’s brand voice is successful at instilling confidence in its brand.

-Delta Air Lines uses the Delta Brand logo in four color variations and has incorporated, a simple widget with the words DELTA spelled out utilizing a modern font and ample letter spacing.
+Delta Air Lines uses the Delta Brand logo in four color variations and incorporated a simple widget with the words DELTA spelled out utilizing a modern font and ample letter spacing.

 Delta is the fourth letter of the Greek alphabet, which is represented in the logo with a triangle.
 In 2007, the company changed its logo by combining a triangle and the view of a jet flying overhead.